ThermIQ/thermiq_mqtt-ha/README.md

 ![Screenshot](docs/Lovelace1.jpg)

 This integration allows you to use the **ThermIQ-MQTT** and **ThermIQ-Room2** hardware interface to control and monitor your Thermia or Danfoss heatpump from Home Assistant.
+It is actively supported both here and at [Thermiq.net](https://thermiq.net)

 **Please support the continous development by buying a ThermiQ-room2 from ThermIQ, we are a small company and Your support makes a difference!**
 Get the neccessary hardware from [Thermiq.net](https://thermiq.net), where you also can read more about our products and background.